HOW-TO

 Always remember that a human touch is irreplaceable.
 AI can generate and even help rephrase text, but it lacks the personal experience, emotion, and creativity that you bring.
 The best approach is a blend: let AI handle the ground work of generating ideas or initial text, but then you refine it.

 Of course, doing all these edits manually takes effort.
 If you’d like an easier way, consider using a tool like GravityWrite – it’s one of the closest solutions to crafting high-quality, AI-detection-proof content with just a bit of guidance.
 In fact, the platform includes an AI Text Humanizer that applies many of the tips we discussed automatically.
 The best part is that you can access all of its features at no cost.
-You can try GravityWrite with 1,000 free words by signing up to see the difference it makes.
+You can get 1,000 words for absolutely FREE by signing up to GravityWrite's free plan to see the difference it makes.

 With the right approach and tools, you can confidently use AI in your writing process without ever getting flagged.
 So go ahead – create, innovate, and let AI assist you.